 Then, you can tease them with the value proposition, and say something like, “Well, I felt the same way, until I figured out the solution you’re about to learn in this video.”

 Your video’s performance and popularity are correlated to how long viewers watch it.
 In order to keep them watching longer, you need to hook them in at the beginning.
 This gets them excited for the rest of the video and maximizes watch time.
-That’s not all of course.
-If you want your videos to be popular on YouTube, tips covered in this article will provide you with guidance.

 What are some other ways you’ve tried to hook people in at the beginning of your videos?
 Let us know in the comments below!